begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/EA App/Readme.md

 4. If you don't have the game files, install via Steam, but if you do, you can add them:

-    To add the game move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/northstar-client/drive_c/Program Files (x86)/Steam and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.
+    To add the game move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/titanfall-2/drive_c/Program Files (x86)/Steam and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.

     Open Steam and now Titanfall 2 will be in you library!

-    Rename `NorthstarLauncher.exe` to `Titanfall2.exe`, add the game to favorites to make it easier to choose, play, agree to EULA, Steam will install the necessary stuff and after that the game should be ready to play!
+    Add the game to favorites to make it easier to choose, play, agree to EULA, Steam will install the necessary stuff and after that the game should be ready to play!

-Images for Lutris (banner, covert art and icon), [link](https://github.com/begin-theadventure/lutris-scripts/tree/main/lutris-scripts/Northstar/images/NorthstarImagesLutris#readme).
-[Source/preview](https://github.com/R2NorthstarTools/NorthstarLogo).

 Another way is to use Bottles.
 Since I don't use it, this video may be helpful: [https://youtu.be/VqDgrHCPWG8?t=368](https://youtu.be/VqDgrHCPWG8?t=368)